jpmorganchase/sandboni-core/README.md

 code analysis that lets us determine required tests without paying the price for executing them

 ## Features
-* Computes Change Scope (CS) between two revisions
+* Compute a change scope (CS) between two revisions
-* Finds related tests that need to be executed by CS
-* Finds disconnected tests
+* Build a change dependency graph (CDG) for a specific change scope
+* Find and execute related/disconnected tests based on the CDG
-* Supports JVM and Cucumber tests
+* Support JVM and Cucumber tests
-* Calculates a code coverage of CS

 ## Structure of code